trebor/soul-bound/rfc.md

 * **Validator**
   A network node that verifies attestations and stakes to approve or reject identity mints.
 * **Ledger**
-  The decentralized, append‑only storage (e.g., blockchain) recording identities, stakes, and slashes.
+  The decentralized, append-only storage (e.g., blockchain) recording identities, stakes, and slashes.
 * **Nonce**
   A cryptographic number used once to prevent replay attacks within a session.
 * **ZK Proof**
-  A zero‑knowledge proof that attests correctness of a computation without revealing underlying data.
+  A zero-knowledge proof that attests correctness of a computation without revealing underlying data.
 * **Slashing**
   The confiscation or burning of staked tokens when an identity or participant misbehaves.
 * **Burn**